jpspeng/crisp_notes/README.md

 3. Read in data
 4. Subsetting data (using the `dplyr` package)
 5. Descriptive statistics
-6. Exercise: Create a table 1 from data
+6. Exercise: Create a Table 1 from data
 7. ggplot2

 If you have any questions, you can email James at jpspeng@uw.edu.